Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Brewers have posted a mark of 1-4.
+- In six games as the underdog over the last 10 matchups, the Brewers have posted a mark of 1-5.

-- When it comes to the over/under, the Brewers and their foes are 4-6-0 in their previous 10 contests.
+- When it comes to the total, the Brewers and their opponents are 4-6-0 in their last 10 games.

-- Oddsmakers have yet to post a spread in any of the Brewers' past 10 games.
-Milwaukee's past three games have finished below the total, and the average over/under in that span was 8.
+- The previous 10 Brewers contests have not had a runline posted by oddsmakers.

 Read More About This Game